AsimKhan2019/Azure-DevOps-DotNet-Samples/README.md

 [![Build Status](https://dev.azure.com/ms/azure-devops-dotnet-samples/_apis/build/status/Microsoft.azure-devops-dotnet-samples?branchName=master)](https://dev.azure.com/ms/azure-devops-dotnet-samples/_build/latest?definitionId=82&branchName=master)

-This repository contains C# samples that show how to integrate with Azure DevOps and Team Foundation Server using our [public client libraries](https://www.nuget.org/profiles/nugetvss), service hooks, and more.
+This repository contains C# samples that show how to integrate with  Azure DevOps Services and Azure using our [public client libraries](https://www.nuget.org/profiles/nugetvss), service hooks, and more.

 ## Explore the samples

 Take a minute to explore the repo.
-It contains short snippets as well as longer examples that demonstrate how to integrate with Azure DevOps and Team Foundation Server
+It contains short snippets as well as longer examples that demonstrate how to integrate with Azure DevOps Services and Azure DevOps Server

 * **Snippets**: short reusable code blocks demonstrating how to call specific APIs.
 * **Quickstarts**: self-contained programs demonstrating a specific scenario, typically by calling multiple APIs.

 ## About the official client libraries

-For .NET developers, the primary (and highly recommended) way to integrate with Azure DevOps and Team Foundation Server is via our public .NET client libraries available on Nuget.
+For .NET developers, the primary (and highly recommended) way to integrate with Azure DevOps Services and Azure DevOps Server is via our public .NET client libraries available on Nuget.
 [Microsoft.TeamFoundationServer.Client](https://www.nuget.org/packages/Microsoft.TeamFoundationServer.Client) is the most popular Nuget package and contains clients for interacting with work item tracking, Git, version control, build, release management and other services.

 See the [Azure DevOps client library documentation](https://docs.microsoft.com/en-us/azure/devops/integrate/concepts/dotnet-client-libraries?view=vsts) for more details.